Business Relationship Manager (BRM) Metrics

-If you’re at the mid-maturity level, you probably spend most of your day reporting on routine metrics (i.e. “How well do we keep the lights on and the trains running?”).
-While this is important, the truth is the business likely cares very little about this information: it’s a given you can keep the lights on and trains running.
+If you’re at the mid-maturity level, you probably spend most of your day reporting on routine metrics (i.e., “How well do we keep the lights on and the trains running?”).
+While this is important, the truth is that the organization likely cares very little about this information: It’s a given that you can keep the lights on and trains running.

-Instead, make an effort to stop routine reporting externally, and find something of more business value to report as achievements.
+Instead, make an effort to stop routine reporting externally, and find something of greater value to report as achievements.

-Begin reflecting on how to report the value most relevant to business progress and results, in order to ensure you’re communicating the value of your contributions to provider areas outside your function.
+Begin reflecting on how to report the value most relevant to organizational progress and results, in order to ensure you’re communicating the value of your contributions to provider areas outside your function.

 Level 4 –